Filters

 English

-Jeffrey Bahr is a primary care provider, practicing in Internal Medicine in Milwaukee, Wisconsin.
+Jeffrey Bahr is a primary care provider, practicing in Internal Medicine in Wauwatosa, Wisconsin.
 Dr. Bahr is rated as an Experienced provider by MediFind in the treatment of Dysfibrinogenemia.
-His top areas of expertise are Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, High Cholesterol, and Intrauterine Device Insertion.
+His top areas of expertise are Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, High Cholesterol, and Intrauterine Device Insertion.
+Dr. Bahr is currently accepting new patients.

 Louie Coulis